moa-haldorson/moa-haldorson/README.md

 - 🌱 At the moment I'm learning: Svelte and TypeScript

-- 📫 How to reach me: moa.haldorson@gmail.com
+- 📫 How to reach me: moa.haldorson@gmail.com or [LinkedIn](https://www.linkedin.com/in/moa-haldorson/)

 <br>